 Gibson is unfortunately well-known for a specific flaw - they tend to overprice their products.

-Sure, they have the unprecedented build quality and especially quality control, but the end-users have that bittersweet feeling when they aren’t not getting the quality that matches the price that often.
+Sure, they have the unprecedented build quality and especially quality control, but the end-users have that bittersweet feeling when they aren’t getting the quality that matches the price that often.

 No Coil-splitting Installed